AlexZZ2K/N8N_AI_AGENTS_Competitor_Analysis/README.md

 # YouTube Competitor Analysis Agent — n8n + RAPID API + AI (Personal Learning Repo)

-> ⚠️ **Custom project built for a friend.** This is not a general-purpose template; it documents how I automated competitor research for a collaborative video editor workflow.
+>  **Custom project built for a friend.** This is not a general-purpose template; it documents how I automated competitor research for a collaborative video editor workflow.
-> You have to set up your own credentials & API keys for it to work!

 ---